Narrowband Radio Technosignature Search toward 3I/ATLAS with FAST: Observations

 \subsection{Strategy}

-The traditional on-off position-switching strategy is widely used in single-dish radio SETI observations.
-In this approach, telescope alternates between on the target position (``on'') and nearby reference pointings (``off'').
-Artificial technosignatures are expected is expected to be present only in the on-source data and statistically absent in the off-source measurements, which provides a practical discriminator against terrestrial radio frequency interference (RFI) and instrumental artifacts \citep{2017ApJ...849..104E}.
+The traditional on-off position-switching strategy is widely used in single-dish radio SETI observations \citep{2017ApJ...849..104E,2020AJ....159...86P,2023AJ....166..206M,2024AJ....167...10C}.
+In this approach, the telescope alternates between the target position (``on'') and nearby reference pointings (``off'').
+Artificial technosignatures are expected to be present only in the on-source data and statistically absent in the off-source measurements, which provides a practical discriminator against terrestrial radio frequency interference (RFI) and instrumental artifacts \citep{2017ApJ...849..104E}.
+A technical description of this strategy as implemented in Breakthrough Listen is given by \citet{2019PASP..131l4505L}.

 The 19-beam receiver of FAST enables a closely related, but more time-efficient, discrimination scheme based on simultaneous multibeam coverage.
 We adopt a multibeam coincidence matching strategy (MBCM) in which the central beam continuously tracks the target as the on-source beam, while other six outermost beams provide contemporaneous reference measurements (See Figure \ref{fig:MBCM}).
 Candidate signals are therefore expected to be confined to the on-source beam and absent in the reference beams, allowing effective rejection of broadband or spatially extended RFI through beam-to-beam consistency checks.